-The mushroom farm is built in a 30 foot shipping container that is custom fitted out to enable the best environment for growing the ‘shrooms all year round.
+The mushroom farm is in a 30 foot shipping container that is fitted out to enable the best environment for growing the ‘shrooms all year round.
 The farm is sited on land on an area known at Reeves Corner, at 1B Church Road down in Old Town.
 It is part of Croydon ReUse Organisation.

-There will be workshops on how to grow the mushrooms at home and the chance to go home with a grow your own kit.
+For the future, there will be workshops on how to grow the mushrooms at home and the chance to go home with a grow your own kit.

 INSTRUCTIONS FOR MUSHROOM KIT: